Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-Although they are called evening primrose (Oenothera biennis), some of these showy pink, yellow or white flowers bloom in the daytime, and butterflies, bees, and birds love them.
+Although they are called evening primrose (Oenothera biennis), some of these showy pink, yellow or white flowers bloom in the daytime—butterflies, bees, and birds love them.

-Most gardeners grow primrose flowers as annuals, although they can also be biennials or perennials, and they bloom from early spring all the way to fall.
+Most gardeners grow primrose flowers as annuals, although they can also be biennials or perennials.
+Primrose flowers bloom from early spring all the way to fall.
 They belong to the Oenothera genus, which is native to the Americas and contains about 145 herbaceous plant species.
-Besides the evening primrose, common names of these species include pink ladies, snowdrops and sundrops.
+Besides the evening primrose, common names of these species include pink ladies, snowdrops, and sundrops.

 If you have a rock garden, there are few plants more suited for such a location.
 They will thrive in full sun and light and sandy soil, which is what we have here in the Albuquerque, New Mexico, area.
 As you can see from the photographs, they produce open, cup-shaped flowers.